t0mg/wordclock/software/README.md

 This is the recommended method as it makes it easy to manage dependencies and build for a specific flavor of ESP32.
 If you do not want to use PlatformIO, see [next section](#build-with-arduino-ide) for detailed instructions.

 1. [Install PlatformIO and VS Code](https://docs.platformio.org/en/latest/integration/ide/pioide.html)
-2. Load the project in VS Code (select the folder containing `plaftformio.ini`)
+2. Load the project in VS Code (select the folder containing `platformio.ini`)
 3. Verify that the target board in `platformio.ini` matches your ESP32 hardware
 4. Build and upload